Pragna Patel

 She has an honorary Doctorate from Keele University for her outstanding contribution to women's rights and a Bob Hepple Equality award alongside Mauro Cabral of GATE.
-The award is named for Bob Hepple, the former lawyer of Nelson Mandela.

-She has said 'It is only through activism that that we can truly honour those who came before us to fight for the rights and freedoms that we currently enjoy and it is only through activism that can we encourage others to feel empowered and to form part of wider social movements that carry the promise of change.'
+She has said, 'It is only through activism that that we can truly honour those who came before us to fight for the rights and freedoms that we currently enjoy and it is only through activism that can we encourage others to feel empowered and to form part of wider social movements that carry the promise of change.'